Hanseatic Higher Regional Court

 in each case as occurred in D of 25.9.2017 … under the heading “E”.

-On 30.10.2017, the defendants filed a complaint with regard to items I.2. and I.4. submitted a final declaration (Annex AG 1).
-On November 7, 2017, the defendants clarified in writing that they would only disseminate the statement on item I.3. in future only in a clarified form.
+On October 30, 2017, the defendants filed a complaint with regard to items I.2. and I.4. submitted a final declaration (Annex AG 1).
+On November 7, 2017, the defendants clarified in writing that they would only disseminate the statement on item I.3. in a clarified form in the future.

 1. to assert and/or have asserted and/or disseminate and/or have disseminated,